bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 4: 01:13:35

-So if I understand it correctly, the reason why we cannot use it is because There are two problems here.
+So, if I understand it correctly, the reason why we cannot use it is because there are two problems here.
 First, if we want to have the entire transaction history of an address, then we would have to run a server that might be too big for us.
 There is no such a server existing in this world to run that.
 And this question could be investigated, right?
 And the other issue is that when you have tens of thousands of addresses, like it is taking long to make those tens of thousands of cryptography key challenge exchanges to figure out the entire transaction history.
-So this might be taking like half an hour or how long?
+So, this might be taking like half an hour or how long?

 Speaker 5: 01:14:43